gibanator/lightningchart_thyroid/README.md

-# hyroid disease analysis data application with LightningChart Python
+# Thyroid disease analysis data application with LightningChart Python
 ## Introduction
 Thyroid is a small gland located in front of a human's neck.
 It produces hormones that affect a lot of organs in the body.